 By that time the Germans had already begun using chemical weapons, especially chlorine gas.
 After that, no one in the war respected the regulations of the Hague peace conference in 1899, which forbade the use of asphyxiating or poisonous gases.

 Both Elow Nilson and Ivan Lönnberg were killed in France.
 One of the tasks of the Swedish Consulate in Paris was to inform families at home in Sweden when a Swedish soldier fell in battle.

 Sven Blom saved all papers.
 After the war, he stayed in his beloved “second homeland”, where he worked as a journalist, language teacher and translator, while continuing to collect information about “the Great War”.
 Before he died in 1931 in Paris at the age of 50, he donated his extensive library and archive to Uppsala University Library.

 The archive is a gold mine for researchers of Swedish volunteers who fought against Germany in World War I. In addition to diaries, it includes numerous letters, notes, photographs, newspaper clippings, lists of names, addresses, medical reports, certificates, leave passes and more.
 It fills an impressive 26 volumes, which are listed in the catalogue of manuscripts according to subject, under the letter X (search for Blom).

 Parts of the archive have been shown in an exhibition at the Uppsala Public Library in conjunction with Archives Day, 27 October–8 November 2014.

-Sven Blom’s diaries from the Western Front (X 252 c:12 and X 252 c:13) are digitized and can be seen in Alvin, Uppsala University Library's platform for digital collections and digitized cultural heritage:
+Sven Blom’s diaries from the Western Front (X 252 c:12 and X 252 c:13) are digitised and can be seen in Alvin, Uppsala University Library's platform for digital collections and digitised cultural heritage: